 This blog presented the security approach by using NIST framework which ensures end to end security coverage.
 The IoT profile generated out of the NIST framework is used as a reference to ensure data security in IoT constrained node networks.
 The key task is to identify the security requirements from the NIST recommended guidelines.
 As per a wiki statement, “A 2016 US security framework adoption study reported that 70% of the surveyed organizations mentioned the NIST Cybersecurity Framework as the most popular best practice for Information Technology (IT) computer security, but many note that it requires significant investment.”

-PoC: What are we doing in HCL ERS-ET1-Systems CoE-EPL CoE?
+PoC: What are we doing in HCLTech ERS-ET1-Systems CoE-EPL CoE?

 In ERS-ET1-Systems CoE-EPL CoE, we are working on IoT security PoC by considering the above guidelines.
 Open thread has been selected as the firmware for the reasons mentioned in part 1 of this blog series.